open-telemetry/opentelemetry-specification/specification/context/context.md

 For each key, there MUST be corresponding methods to set and get its value.
 The key itself MUST NOT be exposed publicly.

-### Suppress Instrumentation
+### Suppress Tracing

-In some cases it may be useful to temporarily disable instrumentation.
+In some cases it may be useful to temporarily suppress tracing.
 For example, this may be used to prevent span exports from being traced and exported, or by an instrumentation which wraps a lower-level package which may also be instrumented in order to prevent duplicate spans.